laolin-chand/AzuraCast-Listener-Tracker/README.md

 1. Copy `config.example.php` to `config.php` and fill in your database settings plus AzuraCast API key.
 2. Import `schema.sql` into your MySQL or MariaDB database, or let the scripts create the tables automatically.
 3. Run the logger every 3 minutes.
-4. Run the summary generator daily or hourly.
-5. Open `monthly.php` in your browser.
+4. Open `monthly.php` in your browser.

 ## Example commands